nativescript-community/geocoding/README.md

 ## Usage

 The best way to explore the usage of the plugin is to inspect the demo app in the plugin's root folder.
-In `demo` folder you can find the usage of the plugin for TypeScript non-Angular application.
-Refer to `demo/app/main-page.ts`.
+In the `demo-angular` folder you can find the usage of the plugin for an Angular application (`demo-angular/src/app/home/home.component.ts`.

-In short here are the steps:
+Steps:

 ### Import the plugin